aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/comment/_index.md

 | [`remove`](/slides/python-net/aspose.slides/comment/remove/#) | Removes comment and all its replies from the parent collection. |

-### Examples

-This example shows you how to add a comment to a slide in a PowerPoint presentation.

-            This example shows you how to access an existing comment on a slide in a PowerPoint presentation.

-            This example shows you how to add comments and get replies to them.

 ### See Also
 * module [`aspose.slides`](/slides/python-net/aspose.slides)
 * library [`Aspose.Slides`](/slides/python-net)